ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 You can also ask any specific question you may have or search the group for general information.
 I still use it as a constant resource 1.5 years in.
 There are a ton of region-specific pages!

-I live in the center of Valencia and here are some examples of pages that I am apart of:
+I live in the center of Valencia and here are some examples of pages that I am a part of:

 * [Girls in Valencia](https://www.facebook.com/groups/girlsinvalencia)
 * [Auxiliares de Conversación en Valencia](https://www.facebook.com/groups/auxiliaresVLC)